 Muscle Atrophy and Weakened Bones

-All of these internal damages causes the body to prioritize what it repairs.
-This makes the bones become more fragile over time, and can make them more prone to breaking from events like falls.
+All of these internal damages cause the body to prioritize what it repairs.
+This makes the bones more fragile over time and can make them more prone to breaking from events like falls.
 Muscles also tend to weaken as a result of prolonged alcohol abuse.
 This could be caused by lack of use due to hindered coordination as a result of intoxication or brain damage.
-In extreme cases this can cause muscle atrophy.
+In extreme cases, this can cause muscle atrophy.

 Weakened Immune System

 These body complications also lead to a weakened immune system.
 This and the damages to the lungs that are often present in alcoholics lead to an increased risk of developing pneumonia or contracting tuberculosis.
-In fact, an estimated 10% of tuberculosis cases worldwide is linked to alcohol abuse.
+An estimated 10% of tuberculosis cases worldwide are linked to alcohol abuse.

 Increased Risk for Cancer

 Alcoholism also increases the risk of developing cancer.
-The most common cancers resulting from chronic alcohol consumption are mouth, esophagu, colon, breast, and liver cancers.
+The most common cancers resulting from chronic alcohol consumption are the mouth, esophagus, colon, breast, and liver cancers.

-All of these complications of alcohol abuse increases the rate of aging, and many of these effects are life threatening and irreversible.
+All of these complications of alcohol abuse increase the rate of aging, and many of these effects are life-threatening and irreversible.
 However, you can prevent these damages from occurring or worsening by going through alcohol rehab and enduring an alcohol detox.
-Other drug addictions can increase these negative side effects, so it may be necessary to endure a separate additional drug detox Austin as well.
+Other drug addictions can increase these negative side effects, so it may be necessary to endure a separate additional drug detox in Austin as well.
 Remember to always approach these detoxes safely.
 Alcohol withdrawal symptoms can be deadly and tend to progress quickly.
-In patient rehab facilities are most likely needed for alcoholics experiencing life threatening complications that are a result of long term alcohol abuse.
+In patients, rehab facilities are most likely needed for alcoholics experiencing life-threatening complications that are a result of long-term alcohol abuse.